GHG emissions reduction

-We investigated three scenarios, analyzing the energy impacts and associated costs of each.
-The Town Hall scenarios included:
+We investigated three scenarios, analyzing the energy impacts and associated costs of each which included scenarios for:

 We analyzed the energy impacts of the following Town Hall building components: